dwhite25/MSG-CcGAN/README.md

 The waveform contains physical structure over multiple temporal scales.
 I adapted the **MSG-GAN** architecture of Karnewar and Wang, originally developed for image generation, to one-dimensional time-series data.

 The generator produces representations at multiple temporal resolutions, which are supplied to corresponding stages of the discriminator.
-This provides gradient information at multiple scales during adversarial training.
+This provides gradient information at multiple scales during adversarial training and stabilizes training faster.

 ### Continuous and sparsely sampled labels